Can-Am Maverick X3 Lubricants, Liquids, And Grease

-Keeping your Can-Am Maverick X3 nice and lubed up is an important factor in maintaining a properly functioning machine.
-Most people recognize the need to consistently grease their wheel bearings, but things like driveshafts, heim joints, and zerks also require a good amount of grease to function.
+Keeping your Can-Am Maverick X3 nice and lubed up is an important factor in maintaining a reliabally functional machine.
+Most people recognize the need to consistently grease their wheel bearings, but things like driveshafts, heim joints, and zerks also require a good amount of grease to work properly.
 And where lubrication is concerned, running the right oil in your machine is also crucial.
-So how does one keep their X3 properly lubed up?
+So how does one keep their UTV adequately lubed up with the right Can-Am Maverick X3 fluids, oil, and grease?

 Oiling Up The Can-Am Maverick X3

-10w40 is the recommended grade of oil for the Can-Am Maverick X3.
-However full synthetic oils like the Redline 5W40 Full Synthetic, Rotella T6 5w40, or Mobil1 0w40 are also great for the engine in the X3.
-Changing the oil every 1000 miles or so is common practice, and when coupled with routine maintenance, will greatly extend the life of your machine.
+10w-40 is the recommended grade of oil for the Can-Am Maverick X3.
+However full synthetic oils like the Redline 5W-40 Full Synthetic, Rotella T6 5w-40, or Mobil1 0w-40 are also great for the engine in the X3, X3 Max, and X3 DS Turbo R. Changing the oil every 1000 miles or so is a common practice, and when coupled with routine maintenance, will greatly extend the life of your machine.

-Some riders have managed to get lifetime free oil changes from their dealerships as a sweetener for buying their X3.
-But even if you’ve gotta shell out a little for an oil change or take the time to change it yourself, it’s well worth it in the long run to preserve your X3’s engine.
+Some riders have managed to get lifetime free oil changes from their dealerships as a sweetener for purchasing their X3 locally.
+But even if you’ve gotta shell out a little coin for an oil change or oil change kit, it’s well worth it in the long run to preserve your X3’s engine, differentials, and transmission.

 Greasing Up The Can-Am Maverick X3

-Everyday greasing in things like the wheel bearings and zerks are common place and required regularly.
-Regardless of whether you bought your machine used or straight from the factory, you’re still gong to want to make sure the bearings are greased up.
-Over-the-axle wheel bearing grease tools can be purchased for under $50, and with this style of tool, you do not need to remove the axle or the carrier assembly to grease your X3 bearings.
+Everyday greasing in things like the wheel bearings and zerks are commonplace and required regularly to prevent wear.
+Regardless of whether you bought your machine used or straight from the factory, you’re still gong to want to make sure the bearings are greased up before your first outing.
+Over-the-axle wheel bearing grease tools can be purchased for under $50, and with Can-Am Maverick tools such as these, you do not need to remove the axle or carrier assembly to grease your vehicle's bearings.

-Heim joints, CV joints, and sway bar bushings can also be greased if your machine is creaky and you’re looking for a solution to make your X3 ride more smoothly and with less noise.
-Aftermarket accessories such as SuperATV's sway bar links can help in this regard, but if the noise stems from your radius arm joints, a little Kroil oil will do the trick.
-It doesn't attract dirt and keeps your joints moving freely.
-If you’ve just washed your machine, some WD 40 can also work, albeit not as long.
+Heim joints, CV joints, and sway bar bushings can also be greased if your machine is creaky and you’re looking for a solution to make it ride more smoothly and with less noise.
+Aftermarket accessories such as SuperATV's sway bar links can help in this regard, but if the noise stems from your radius arm joints, a little Kroil oil should do the trick.
+It doesn't attract dirt or dust, and keeps your side-by-side joints moving freely.
+If you’ve just washed your bike, some WD-40 can also work, albeit for not as long.

 Strange noises are also commonly found in the driveshafts of the X3.
-Unlike other Can-Am UTVs with grease points on the joints, the X3a driveshaft is slightly different.
+Unlike other Can-Am UTVs with grease points on the joints, the X3's driveshaft is slightly different.
 If you want to grease up the driveshaft, we’d suggest marking the shaft points with a paint pen.
 You can then unbolt the front shaft and pull the side panels to access the carrier bearing.
-Mark those shafts and rear then unbolt the carrier bearing so the drive shaft can move forward.
-Get yourself some heavy tractor grease, grease it up, then put it back together — you shouldn’t hear any strange driveshaft noises after that.
+Mark those shafts and then unbolt the carrier bearing so the drive shaft can move forward.
+Get yourself some heavy tractor grease, grease it up, then put everything back together based on your previous markings — you shouldn’t hear any strange driveshaft noises after that.

-Something like windshield wiper fluid is not unimportant, and without cooling fluid, your machine will surely overheat.
-So in addition to grease, oil, and other lubricants, ensuring that your fluid levels and good is an important check to make before any ride.
+Liquids like windshield wiper fluid may be important for mud riders with full windshields, but without things like cooling fluid, your machine will surely overheat.
+So in addition to grease, oil, and other lubricants, ensuring that your fluid levels are full is another important measure to take before any ride.